microsoft/WebTemplateStudio/README.md

 # Privacy Statement

 This extension logs basic [telemetry](/docs/telemetry.md) for what is being selected.
-We'll add Telemetry Data to this repository once it's available.
+We are in the process of creating a telemetry data page to summarize usage trends. this repository once it's available.
 Please read [Microsoft Privacy Statement](https://privacy.microsoft.com/en-US/privacystatement) for more information.

 # Contributing